aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 3. Add a chart with default data along with the desired type (in this case,[ChartType](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ChartType).sunburst).
 4. Write the modified presentation to a PPTX file

-This Java code shows you how to create a sunburst chart:
+This Javascript code shows you how to create a sunburst chart:

 ```javascript
     var pres = new  aspose.slides.Presentation();